This page was last revised for version 5.1.0.

 .includeDirectChildren(false) // Allow detections within a path and its direct child?
 Generally keep false

-.nodeWitnessRadius(-1.0) // Post‑hoc filter: A crossover event is only kept if at least one participant path has an actual node (not a midpoint) within this radius of the event center.
-Default (-1) instructs proximity valueOnce the config is defined, events can be detected from any collection of paths:
+.nodeWitnessRadius(-1.0) // Post hoc filter: a crossover event is only kept if at least one participant path has an actual node (not a midpoint) within this radius of the event center.
+Default (-1) defers to the proximity valueOnce the config is defined, events can be detected from any collection of paths:

 // groovy